esborisova/Data-Mirror/README.md

-# Topic-Modelling
+# :performing_arts: Data-Mirror

-The pipelins for creating topic models based on Facebook data and Google Browse history.
+The pipelins for creating LDA topic models based on Facebook data and Google Browse history.